urschrei/Geopython/README.md

 ![bikes](data/london_bike_routes_gh.png)

+[Isochrone](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/isochrone.ipynb): computing an isochrone for our sample bike network from an origin at Abbey Orchard Street.
+The cost function is calculated from Dijkstra's Shortest Path Length, weighted by the travel time between the origin and destinations.

 [Plaques_Geopandas](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/plaques_geopandas.ipynb): demonstrates [Geopandas](http://geopandas.org) and its spatial join functionality, used to create a choropleth.

 ![rainfall](data/london_plaque_density_gh.png "Just a boring choropleth.
 Boropleth.")